c4lliope/rfcs/021-team-credential-managers/proposal.md

 # Proposal

 This proposal introduces a new kind of configuration: `var_sources`.

-This name is chosen to build on the existing terminology around `((vars))` and to directly relate them to one another.
+This name "var source" is chosen to build on the existing terminology around `((vars))` and to directly relate them to one another.
 Calling them "var sources" instead of "credential managers" will also let us reason about the idea more generically so that non-credential-y things can be used as a source for `((vars))` as well.

 `var_sources` may be specified at a pipeline-level, like so: